 Higher chance of vacancy

-Fewer protections for tenants
+Some areas have fewer protections for tenants

-- Offer more flexibility: Because a month-to-month tenancy has no fixed terms, it can offer more flexibility to both tenants and landlords.
+- Offer more flexibility: Because a month-to-month tenancy has no fixed terms, it can offer more flexibility to tenants and landlords.
 Those looking for temporary stays or wanting to rent their homes out for a short amount of time will benefit from a month-to-month tenancy.

 - Can adjust rental rates as the market changes: Entering into a fixed-term contract can provide stability for a landlord, but it also locks you into a certain amount of rent.
 In areas where rent is rising, this can mean lost income.
 Month-to-month tenancies can allow you to change rent when appropriate—although this depends on your state’s laws.